reececomo/pixijs-input-devices/README.md

 | `2` or `Button.X` | `{button,buttonCode,device}` | Button at offset `2` was pressed. |
 | ... | ... | ... |

-### Custom devices
+### Custom Devices

-You can add custom devices to the device manager:
+You can add custom devices to the device manager so it will be polled togehter and included in `InputDevice.devices`.

 ```ts
 import { type CustomDevice, InputDevice } from "pixijs-input-devices"